Loaded with turkey sausage and cheese, delicious crescent roll breakfast casserole is an easy entree for breakfast or brunch. Perfect for dinner, too!

 To make this easy layered breakfast casserole, I use refrigerated crescent rolls (the kind that come in a tube!).
 So convenient and they keep well in the fridge, ready to use when you are.
 My kids love these rolls!
 I hate to say it, but my son is known to stuff an entire roll into his mouth in one giant bite.
 I wouldn’t recommend doing that, though.

-- Next, layer on cooked turkey sausage.
-If you’re a food prepper like me, you’ll have the turkey sausage cooked ahead of time and in the fridge.
+Next, brown the breakfast sausage in a skillet.
+If you’re a food prepper like me, you’ll have the sausage cooked ahead of time and in the fridge.
 If I’m standing by the stove cooking something else, why not get another skillet going and get that sausage browned up and ready to use?

-- Use a mixture of shredded cheese for the next layer: sharp cheddar and mozzarella.
-One cheese that has tons of flavor, and one cheese for lots of gooey goodness.
+Sprinkle on the two kinds of shredded cheese: sharp cheddar and mozzarella.
+One cheese has tons of flavor, and the other one cheese gives lots of gooey goodness.

-- Bake the casserole 35-40 minutes.
+Bake the casserole 35-40 minutes.
 It will be nicely browned on the top.
 Give it a little shake and if the middle isn’t all jiggly, it’s ready to serve.
-Or insert a table knife into the center.
+To test it, insert a table knife into the center.
 If it comes out clean, without a coating of eggy milk, your casserole is finished baking.

 Call in the hungry hordes and dig in!

 - Want to add some veggie nutrition to your breakfast?
 I often add chopped broccoli (one head) to the casserole.
-There’s no need to cook the broccoli first.
 Use frozen or fresh.
-Other great add-ins would be red or green bell peppers, sweet onions, spinach, or asparagus.
-Mushrooms are delicious, too, but brown those with sausage before adding them to the casserole.
+Other great add-ins are red or green bell peppers, sweet onions, spinach, or asparagus.
+It’s up to you whether you want to sauté the veggies or not.
+It depends how crisp you like them.
+Mushrooms are delicious, too, but definitely brown those with the sausage before adding them to the casserole.
 Mushrooms have a lot of moisture and browning will cause them to release all that moisture.
 You don’t want a soggy, watery casserole!

 - Not crazy about turkey sausage?
 Use pork sausage, chorizo, cubed ham, or crumbled cooked bacon.
 Or, leave the meat out and add some veggies to make this a vegetarian entree.